DSPN/google-deployment-guide/gkelauncher.md

-## DataStax Enterprise Kubernetes Application User Guide for the GCP Marketplace
+## DataStax Enterprise (DSE) Kubernetes Application User Guide for the GCP Marketplace

 This document provides instructions for deploying Datastax Enterprise (DSE) as a Kubernetes app in the GCP Marketplace